-- Seek flexible resources to bring forward new housing land and development to meet local needs and demand, tying together the Government capital grant and loan/investment funding at a Greater Manchester scale to ensure strategic approach to a pipeline of residential land and development, better tied to development of necessary infrastructure. - Continue to make the case for a devolved strategic partnership arrangement with Homes England to fairly allocate housing investment and give Greater Manchester local control of funding to accelerate the delivery of new homes to meet our housing needs. - Developing and piloting new models to meet Greater Manchester households' aspirations in partnership with Homes England and Government. - Joint lobbying / influencing with Social Care leaders on changes to supported housing policy and investment, including; change to the existing Homes England grant regime to allow for grant to be utilised for development of short term accommodation to facilitate discharge from acute settings; increased and ringfenced social care revenue and higher grant rates for supported housing development.
+- Maximising the availability and flexibility of resources to bring forward new housing land and development to meet local needs and demand, building on the Devolution Trailblazer deal announced earlier in 2023, and with a view to the establishment of the Single Settlement as set out in the Deal. - Making optimal use of the Strategic Place Partnership with Homes England, and ensuring lessons learned are fed back to DLUHC and Treasury to inform future programme and devolution proposals to accelerate the delivery of new homes to meet our housing needs. - Developing and piloting new models to meet Greater Manchester households' aspirations in partnership with Homes England and Government. - Joint lobbying / influencing with Social Care leaders on changes to supported housing policy and investment, including flexibilities on Homes England grant regimes to allow for grant to be utilised for development of short term accommodation to facilitate discharge from acute settings; increased and ringfenced social care revenue and higher grant rates for supported housing development.